top of page

 Students of the occult, as well as those members of secret societies probably laughed at the coincidence because AMOR, or AMORC is also the acronym for Ancient Mystical Order of the Rose Cross also known as Rosicrucian.
 Being that Pope Francis is a Jesuit he must surely be aware of the Rosicrucian monk Johannes Kelpius and his band of 40 men who settled in Penn's Woods on the 40th Parallel observing the stars waiting on the end of times.

-Kelpius Cave and the Fire-Mount/Fairmount are not the only occult sites in Philadelphia, but the street layout of Philadelphia has an occult past as well.
-William Penn hired Thomas Holmes to be the surveyor of Philadelphia.
-Independent historian Robert Bauval has shown in his book Talisman co-authored by Graham Hancock that Holmes street design for Philadelphia was to be located between the two rivers of the Delaware and the Schuylkill in much the same way that ancient Babylon was located between the two rivers of the Tigris and Euphrates.
-Rivers are not the only thing Holmes design borrows from Babylon, but the way the streets intersect running from North-South and East-West are said to mirror the ancient street design of ancient Babylon as well.
+Kelpius Cave and the Fire-Mount/Fairmount are not the only occult locations in Philadelphia; the city's street layout also has an esoteric history.
+William Penn appointed Thomas Holmes as the surveyor for Philadelphia.
+Independent historian Robert Bauval, in his book "Talisman" co-authored with Graham Hancock, reveals that Holmes's street design for Philadelphia was intended to be situated between the Delaware and Schuylkill rivers, similar to how ancient Babylon was positioned between the Tigris and Euphrates rivers.
+Holmes's design not only draws inspiration from Babylon with its rivers but also in the way the streets intersect, running North-South and East-West, which is said to resemble the ancient street layout of Babylon.

 In fact many of the streets from the pagan civilizations of Babylon as well as Egypt follow this exact street design with the axis being in the middle of the city.
 In the Bible Babylon has a negative connotation because they held the Hebrews captive; however, for many masonic historians Freemasonry often uses a symbolic language that is not always literal.
 For the mason Babylon was a place of the first great builders that predated the builders of King Solomon's Temple.

 Babylon was founded by Nimrod and it was from this civilization that we are said to get the architectural wonder known as the Tower of Babel that attempted to reach the Heavens before god was said to have knocked it down.
-It is interesting because in much the same way that Freemason's have a degree and rituals based on the Rosicrucians there are also masonic rituals based on Nimrod and Babylon, so the question that begs is was Thomas Holmes like William Penn a possible Freemason?
+It is interesting because in much the same way that Freemason's have a degree and rituals based on the Rosicrucians there are also masonic rituals based on Nimrod and Babylon.

-I have not been able to ascertain that, but what can be established is a copy of his original map design where you see Philadelphia situated between the Delaware and Schuylkill Rivers much like ancient Babylon was lying between the Tigris and Euphrates, and if you look closely above the Thomas Holmes's street plan on the top left side you see the Fire-Mount/Fair-Mount sacred to the Lenape tribe as well as the Swedes, and on the top right side you see the compass.
-The compass instantly stood out to me, for it is a chief symbol that is well known in Freemasonry, yet another clue that Holmes and Penn were members of the secret society.
-In much the way William Penn is memorialized with the smooth ashlar at Penn Treaty Park Thomas Holmes grave displays an obelisk as well.
-Thomas Holmes name is still a prominent part of the city being both associated with Holmesburg, Philadelphia, and Holmesburg Prison.
-One can not talk about the street design of Philadelphia without mentioning the one thing that brings the whole layout together which is the axis at the center of town that links Market Street to Broad Street at Philadelphia's City Hall.
-City Hall is the world's tallest operational building of masonry.
-At one time it was the tallest building in the world until it was passed by the Washington Monument and the Eiffel Tower ironically all three of these structures were designed by Freemasons.
+Although I have not been able to confirm that, what is clear is a copy of his original map design, showing Philadelphia positioned between the Delaware and Schuylkill Rivers, much like ancient Babylon was located between the Tigris and Euphrates.
+If you examine closely above Thomas Holmes's street plan on the top left side, you can see the Fire-Mount/Fair-Mount, sacred to the Lenape tribe and the Swedes.
+On the top right side, there is a compass, which immediately caught my attention, as it is a prominent symbol in Freemasonry.
+This suggests that Holmes and Penn might have been members of the secret society.
+Just as William Penn is commemorated with the smooth ashlar at Penn Treaty Park, Thomas Holmes's grave features an obelisk.
+Holmes's name remains significant in the city, being linked to Holmesburg, Philadelphia, and Holmesburg Prison.
+The street design of Philadelphia cannot be discussed without mentioning the central axis that connects Market Street to Broad Street at Philadelphia's City Hall.
+City Hall is the tallest operational masonry building in the world.
+It was once the tallest building globally until surpassed by the Washington Monument and the Eiffel Tower, all three of which were ironically designed by Freemasons.

 City Hall is an amazing structure designed by the Freemasonic architect from Scotland John McArthur.
 When you look at the detail on this building a few things stand out, for one you first realize that modern architects seem lazy compared to this piece of architecture.
 Today no one builds like this anymore, yes the buildings are much taller and the price tag is much bigger, but the attention paid to the most minute detail and craftsmanship is what is missing today.

-Secondly the building looks out of place it looks very foreign, as if it belongs in Scotland next to Rosslyn Chapel or maybe next to the Gothic cathedrals of France, and to further gild the lily the building is topped with a 37 foot statue of none other than William Penn.
-Penn's statue is still in the record books for being the tallest statue mounted on top of a building.
-But what is most fascinating about City Hall is that the building incorporates the Egyptian occult philosophy known as hermeticism.
-Hermeticism is a philosophy that gained popularity in Renaissance Europe.
-European Philosophers studied what became known as the Hermetica a collection of books that contained the wisdom of the Egyptian sage Hermes Trismegistus also known as the Egyptian God-Man Thoth.
+Secondly, the building appears out of place, resembling something foreign, as if it should be situated in Scotland near Rosslyn Chapel or alongside the Gothic cathedrals of France.
+To further embellish its grandeur, the building is crowned with a 37-foot statue of William Penn.
+This statue holds the record as the tallest statue mounted on top of a building.
+However, what is most intriguing about City Hall is its incorporation of the Egyptian occult philosophy known as hermeticism.
+Hermeticism is a philosophy that gained prominence in Renaissance Europe.
+European philosophers studied the Hermetica, a collection of books containing the wisdom of the Egyptian sage Hermes Trismegistus, also known as the Egyptian God-Man Thoth.

-It was later discovered that the Hermetica is not as old as was once thought; however, scholars like Francis Yates and Robert Bauval believe that the wisdom found in the Hermetica goes as far back to the time of the Pharoahs.
-One of the chief beliefs found in the Hermetic philosophy is the saying "as above so below."
-It is the Egyptian belief that Heaven or the afterlife resided in the stars or Duat, but if the Pharoah governed with justice and harmony also known as maat he could bring Heaven down to the ground.
-Bauval proved that this was not mere theoretical, but literal, as he unveiled in his book The Orion Mystery.
-Bauval showed that the three pyramids at Giza that many thought were tombs were actually aligned to the three stars in the Orion constellations belt.
-The Egyptians were literally trying to mirror Heaven right here on Earth as the saying "as above so below" implies.
+It was later found that the Hermetica is not as ancient as once believed; however, scholars such as Francis Yates and Robert Bauval argue that the wisdom within the Hermetica dates back to the era of the Pharaohs.
+A central tenet of Hermetic philosophy is the phrase "as above so below."
+This reflects the Egyptian belief that Heaven or the afterlife existed in the stars or Duat, but if the Pharaoh ruled with justice and harmony, known as Maat, he could bring Heaven to Earth.
+Bauval demonstrated that this was not just theoretical but literal, as he revealed in his book The Orion Mystery.
+Bauval showed that the three pyramids at Giza, often thought to be tombs, were actually aligned with the three stars in Orion's belt.
+The Egyptians were literally attempting to mirror Heaven on Earth, as the phrase "as above so below" suggests.

 The Egyptians not only aligned their pyramids to the sun, but also their temples.
 They did this not only to illuminate the structure but also to energize their civilization by aligning their micro world to the much larger macro universe, for example the Temple of Karnak is aligned to the winter solstice on December 25th.

-This secret occult astro-architectural knowledge was some how kept alive throughout the rise and fall of civilization.
-This ancient occult hermeticism is encoded into some of the most famous and important structures throughout the world from government buildings to the Vatican in hope of channeling the power of being in alignment with the universe.
-The Vatican's old St. Peters Basilica was aligned to the sun on the vernal equinox, and the Vatican's sister church in Turkey the Hagia Sophia like Karnak is also aligned to the sun on the winter solstice.
-Governmental buildings in Washington D.C. are aligned to the constellation Virgo, as a way to symbolically give birth to the virgin democracy.
-On June 24th the date of the summer solstice the sun shines down Frances most famous avenue the Champs-Elysees shooting its rays directly through the Arc de Triomphe.
+This secret occult astro-architectural knowledge somehow persisted through the rise and fall of civilizations.
+This ancient occult hermeticism is embedded in some of the world's most renowned and significant structures, from government buildings to the Vatican, with the aim of harnessing the power of being aligned with the universe.
+The Vatican's old St. Peter's Basilica was aligned with the sun on the vernal equinox, and the Vatican's sister church in Turkey, the Hagia Sophia, like Karnak, is also aligned with the sun on the winter solstice.
+Government buildings in Washington D.C. are aligned with the constellation Virgo to symbolically give birth to the virgin democracy.
+On June 24th, the date of the summer solstice, the sun shines down France's most famous avenue, the Champs-Elysees, directing its rays through the Arc de Triomphe.

 It is of course no accident that the Arc de Triomphe is at the center of twelve connecting streets an obvious symbolism for the journey the sun makes through the twelve constellations during the twelve months of the year, as the hermetic saying goes"as above so below."